rishabhbaral/CMSC335-Final-Project/README.md

 - How are we going to be keeping track of users who've already created accounts?
 MongoDB, cookies?
 - Need to figure out MongoDB migration (User info --> database)
 - Need to figure out dynamic port number for forms (can't make server constant)

+**Rishabh's comments**

+**Kevin's comments**
+- To keep track of users who've already created accounts, we can for sure use MongoDB.
+    - How far are you into the MongoDB portion of project 6?
+Once you have that down, we should have a much better understanding as to how the MongoDB portion of the project should work.

+- In the meantime, I've started working on the MongoDB application, and I've implemented the insertUser feature.
+    - However, what other additional features should we add?
+Remove user?
+Remove all users?

+- In the meantime, items are being added to the MongoDB collection.
+- However, one problem we're having right now is that the user has 2 choices on the AccountSignup.ejs file: edit data or proceed.
+We'll probably have to reference older projects such as TerpStore for this one.

+- Let me know if you have additional questions.